Jutted BMOCZ for Non-Coherent OFDM: System Model

 We consider a single-user, single-antenna scenario, where the transmitter and receiver communicate over a wireless multi-path channel.
 The system employs \ac{OFDM}, and each packet comprises $\numSubcarriers$ active subcarriers and $\numOFDMsymbols$ \ac{OFDM} symbols.
 Let $\sampleRate$ and $\idftSize>\numSubcarriers$ denote the sampling rate and the \ac{IDFT} size, respectively.
 Then, the duration of each \ac{OFDM} symbol in the time domain is $\symbolDuration=\idftSize/\sampleRate$, and the spacing between adjacent subcarriers in the frequency domain is $\subcarrierSpacing=1/\symbolDuration$.
 For a \ac{CP} duration $\cpDuration$, the $\ofdmSymbolIndex$th transmitted \ac{OFDM} symbol is given by

 where $\dataSymbol_{\subcarrierIndex,\ofdmSymbolIndex}\in\C$ is the data symbol on the $\subcarrierIndex$th subcarrier of the $\ofdmSymbolIndex$th \ac{OFDM} symbol.

 During transmission, we assume the channel is quasi-static with $\channelLength$ paths, where $\channelGain_\channelIndex\in\C$ and $\delay_\channelIndex>0$ are the gain and delay of the $\channelIndex$th path, respectively.
 At the receiver, the oscillator used for downconversion is not synchronized with the oscillator at the transmitter, inducing a \ac{CFO} $\cfo$.
 Additionally, since the receiver has no knowledge of the \ac{CSI} or the time of transmission, let $\timingOffset>0$ denote a \ac{TO} from the point of initial acquisition, which defines the duration of the received signal $\rxSignal(t)$ residing before the packet (see Fig.~\ref{fig:ofdm_diagram}).
-Under these conditions, the $\ofdmSymbolIndex$th \ac{OFDM} symbol observed by the receiver is given by
+Under these conditions, the $\ofdmSymbolIndex$th \ac{OFDM} symbol observed by the receiver has the form